pgkt04/defender-control/README.md

 ## Demo
 ![Demo](https://github.com/qtkite/defender-control/blob/main/resources/demo.gif?raw=true)

+## TODO
+- Delete windefend as trusted installer
+- Remove startup as boot

 ## Reversal
 I reversed parts of the freeware with some hooks & x64 debugger, here are some of my findings